Fast & FREE Shipping to the Contiguous United States

 Artist’s Corner

 You’ve heard about gesso.
-You’ve seen ads for it.
-But it’s possible you’re new to the method of applying your own gesso, or even completely new to painting with acrylic.
-So, what is gesso, and how do you use it in your next canvas art project?
+You’ve maybe seen ads for it.
+But it’s possible you’re new to the method of applying your own gesso.
+Or perhaps you’re even completely new to painting with acrylic.

 In this article, we’ll explore this unique substance and learn how to use gesso properly.